Homepage > Journal > How to design the Path to Purchase in E-Commerce?

 The latest graphic card is not the best choice because it has the best parameters but because it allows customers to play the most demanding games regarding system requirements.

-Since the Path to Purchase is about actions and, in the strict sense of the word, it is a process; you should therefore analyze it in terms of online store customers' behavior.
+Since the Path to Purchase is about actions and, in the strict sense of the word, it is a process; you should analyze it in terms of online store customers' behavior.

 Its design has to be preceded by thorough research and analysis, which should answer the following questions: